phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/diy/list-game-dev-assets-tools/_list-game-dev-assets-tools.md

 ## Licensing infos

-- ["CC0"](https://creativecommons.org/publicdomain/zero/1.0/deed) (similar license): "no rights reserved" / "public domain" assets - possible commercial use without attribution
+- [**"CC0"**](https://creativecommons.org/publicdomain/zero/1.0/deed) (similar license): "no rights reserved" / "public domain" assets - possible commercial use without attribution
-- Most common attribution licence: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed)
+- Most common **attribution** licence: [**CC BY 4.0**](https://creativecommons.org/licenses/by/4.0/deed)
-- Attribution example:
+- **Attribution example**:

 	> "Pack XYZ" (+ product link) by Dillon Becker (+ autor site link), [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed)

-- "Royalty free": no royalties or license fees over volume or time
+- **"Royalty free"**: no royalties or license fees over volume or time
-- Use in games: since redistribution/resell is prohibited even with paid content, it's necessary to ensure that raw assets cannot be easily copied out of your project.
-Many engines pack assets on export by default for this.
+- **Use in games**: since redistribution/resell is prohibited even with paid content, it's necessary to ensure that raw assets cannot be easily copied out of your project.
+Many engines **pack assets** on export by default for this.
 Some sources even require you to use encryption [^turbosquid]
-- I recommend e.g. organizing assets in folders by authors to always be able to attribute - either if necessary or as minimum common coutesy and thanks in case of free content
+- I recommend e.g. **organizing assets in folders by authors** to always be able to attribute - either if necessary or as minimum common courtesy and thanks in case of free content

 [^turbosquid]: E.g. see turbosquid ["Access to 3D Models"](https://blog.turbosquid.com/turbosquid-3d-model-license/)

-## Legend and infos
+## Legend

 | Icon  | Description                           |
 | --- | ------------------------------------- |